evg-cv/StampDetectorArduino/README.md

         pip3 install -r requirements.txt
     ```

-- Please create "model" folder in the "utils" folder and copy the deep learning model into the "model" folder.
+- Please create "model" folder in the "utils" folder and copy the 2 deep learning models into the "model" folder.

 ## Execution

+- Configuration (in user_config file)

-- Please set ARDUINO_PORT variable in settings file with the port connected with Arduino.
+    * arduino_port: the port connected with Arduino.
+    * gamma: float value for gamma of image processing
+    * brightness: int value between -255 and 255 for brightness
+    * contrast: int value between -127 and 127 for contrast
+    * sharpness: bool value with true and false for sharpness
+    * white_balance: bool value with true and false for white balance
+    * collection_number: int value of stamp number in one collection

 - In the case of Ubuntu OS, please run the following command in the terminal.